No Mercy (2008): Storylines

-Triple H as the WWE Champion.
+Triple H as SmackDown's WWE Champion.

 The event featured eight professional wrestling matches with outcomes predetermined by WWE script writers.
 The matches featured wrestlers portraying their characters in planned storylines that took place before, during and after the event.
-All wrestlers were from one of the WWE's three brands – Raw, SmackDown, and ECW – the three storyline divisions in which WWE assigned its employees.
+All wrestlers were from one of WWE's three brands – Raw, SmackDown, and ECW – the three storyline divisions in which WWE assigned its employees.

 Wrestlers from Raw were featured in the main event at No Mercy: a ladder match for the World Heavyweight Championship, in which the title belt was suspended above the ring and the first man to climb the ladder and retrieve the belt would win.
 The match was contested between World Heavyweight Champion Chris Jericho and Shawn Michaels.
 At Unforgiven, Jericho replaced then World Heavyweight Champion CM Punk in a Championship Scramble match, a 20-minute time limit bout, during which participants can become the temporary champion via pinfall or submission.
 Punk had, earlier in the night, been attacked by Randy Orton, and could not compete, leading to Jericho being his replacement and winning the World Heavyweight Championship.
 On the September 15 episode of Raw, it was announced that Michaels would wrestle Jericho for the World Heavyweight Championship at No Mercy in a ladder match.

 The leading rivalry on SmackDown was between Triple H and Jeff Hardy over the WWE Championship.
 It was announced on the September 12 episode of SmackDown that there would be a fatal four-way match, a standard wrestling match involving four competitors.
 The winner of the match would challenge Triple H for the WWE Championship at No Mercy.
 The Brian Kendrick, Shelton Benjamin, Montel Vontavious Porter (MVP), and Jeff Hardy were the four participants in the match, which Hardy won.

 It was also announced that Batista would face John "Bradshaw" Layfield (JBL) to determine the number one contender for the World Heavyweight Championship.

 During the September 17 episode of ECW, it was announced that Matt Hardy would defend the ECW Championship against Mark Henry.

 It was announced on the September 22 episode of Raw that Kane would receive a singles match against Rey Mysterio.
 On the following week on an episode of Raw, an extra stipulation was added, in which if Kane won at No Mercy, Mysterio would be forced to unmask after the match.

 It was also announced that Big Show and The Undertaker would have a match, following the events that occurred at Unforgiven.